Leonardo Murialdo: Priesthood

-In 1873 he established the Congregation of Saint Joseph in honor of Saint Joseph as a model for laborers and did this with Eugenio Reffo as his collaborator in this venture.
-He conferred with Father Icard and the theologian William Blengio to discuss hie dream while also conferring with the Bishop of Alba Eugenio Roberto Galletti and the Archbishop of Turin Alessandro Riccardi di Netro as well as his successor Lorenzo Gastaldi.
+In 1873 he established the Congregation of Saint Joseph in honour of Saint Joseph as a model for labourers and did this with Eugenio Reffo as his collaborator in this venture.
+He conferred with Father Icard and the theologian William Blengio to discuss his dream while also conferring with the Bishop of Alba Eugenio Roberto Galletti and the Archbishop of Turin Alessandro Riccardi di Netro as well as his successor Lorenzo Gastaldi.
 The aim was to support apprentices and people in trades.
-He further founded an agricultural school in addition to a center for delinquents.
-In 1876 he founded the Association of the Good Press in 1876 to improve Italian journalism while - alongside Pio Paolo Perazzo - founded the newspaper The Voice of the Worker which became the diocesan paper known as The Voice of the People.
+He further founded an agricultural school in addition to a centre for delinquents.
+In 1876 he founded the Association of the Good Press to improve Italian journalism while - alongside Pio Paolo Perazzo - founded the newspaper The Voice of the Worker which became the diocesan paper known as The Voice of the People.

 Murialdo contracted a grave illness in 1877 but his friend Don Bosco said that he would live for much longer and would not die from his illness.
 In 1878 he founded an agricultural centre in Rivoli and later in 1892 - in the spirit of Pope Leo XIII's Rerum Novarum - wrote to the local council to denounce the exploitation of workers.
 He also presented a reform project including schooling until age fourteen and the abolition of night work.
 His last surviving siblings Aurelia and Ernesto both died in 1890 causing Murialdo great grief since all his friends and relatives were deceased at this stage.